Log Stain Failure

 Why did the stain fail?

-- They didn't use a professional spray system (Airless and HVLP sprayers).
+• They didn't use a professional spray system (Airless and HVLP sprayers).
 In my professional opinion brushing alone is not good enough.
 You need to FLOOD the (stain) deep into the logs.
-FLOOD stain on heavy, let it soak, soak, soak and then brush out excess so no drips and sagging happens.
+FLOOD stain on heavy, let it soak, soak, soak and then brush out the excess so no drips and sagging happen.
 Nothing worse than looking at a sloppy mess.
 When using Timber Pro Coatings (love that product) I repeat this 3 times over a specific time frame and absolutely during proper climate conditions.
 If you don't do this, forget it.
 Wood staining is not "fast food".
-We are protecting a huge investment, organic fiber and it takes time.
+We are protecting a huge investment, organic fibre and it takes time.
 Ironically most people take better care of their automobile than they do to a $250,000 plus home.

 Now greying and mold is happening.
 Greying on the top laterals this early after stain was applied is not a good sign.
 Eventually, if not taken care of the entire home will be very bad.